clusterio/clusterio/docs/configuration.md

 ### <plugin_name>.load_plugin

 Whether to load the given plugin on the instance.
-Note that plugins need to be loaded on the master server in order for them to be loaded on instances.
+Note that plugins need to be loaded on the controller in order for them to be loaded on instances.

 Defaults to true.

 ## Control Configuration

-### control.master_url
+### control.controller_url

-URL to connect to the master server to.
+URL to connect to the controller to.

 Defaults to null meaning complain about it not being set and exit.

-### control.master_token
+### control.controller_token

-Access token used for authenticating with the master server.
+Access token used for authenticating with the controller.
-You can generate an access token with `clusteriomaster bootstrap generate-user-token <username>`, or use the `clusteriomaster bootstrap create-ctl-config <username>` to create a new ctl config with the correct url and token in it.
+You can generate an access token with `clusteriocontroller bootstrap generate-user-token <username>`, or use the `clusteriocontroller bootstrap create-ctl-config <username>` to create a new ctl config with the correct url and token in it.

 Defaults to null meaning complain about it not being set and exit.

 ### control.tls_ca

-Path to certificate in PEM format to use for validating a TLS connection to the master server.
+Path to certificate in PEM format to use for validating a TLS connection to the controller.
-If you have a self signed certificate on the master server you will need to copy the certificate to the computer you run clusterctl from and set it as the certificate authority with this option.
+If you have a self signed certificate on the controller you will need to copy the certificate to the computer you run clusterctl from and set it as the certificate authority with this option.

 Defaults to null meaning use Node.js's default set of trusted certificate authorities.

 ### control.max_reconnect_delay

-Max duration in seconds to wait before attempting to reconnect with the master server after the connection is dropped.
+Max duration in seconds to wait before attempting to reconnect with the controller after the connection is dropped.
 The actual delay on each reconnect will be a random number between 0 and this configured value to avoid all clients trying to reconnect at the same time.

 Defaults to 60.